Have someone other than the sheriff or other peace officer serve your restraining order

 • 18 years old or older, and

-• Not involved in this case (example: someone listed as a protected person or a witness)
+• Not involved in this case (examples: listed as protected person or a witness)

-Think about your server's safety.
-If it might be dangerous for your server to hand papers to the other side, consider asking the sheriff to serve.
+⚠️ Think about your server's safety.
+If it might be dangerous for your server to hand papers to the other side, consider asking the sheriff or other peace officer to serve.

-Your server must deliver your papers by a deadline before your court date (hearingdate).
+Your server must deliver your papers by a deadline before your court date.

 • You must serve the person at least this number of days before your court date(the date in item 4 on Page 1).